 Mission & History

 The goal of the Garden is to establish a place to build community through the understanding and exploration of both native and cultivated plants.
-Understanding the unique ecology of this region and exploring the wonders of gardening provided a multitude of opportunities to “celebrate plants and inspire people”.
+Understanding the unique ecology of our extraordinary inter-mountain west region and exploring the wonders of plant cultivation and care provide a multitude of opportunities to “celebrate plants and inspire people.”